nvankesteren/CodeKatas/BinairoSolver.md

 ## Exercise 2

 1. Make sure all the actions from exercise 1 repeat themselves until no other empty spaces can be filled.
-2. Throw clear exceptions when invalid input is given, like an uneven number of positions, invalid position values, etc.
+2. Throw clear exceptions when invalid input is given, like an uneven number of positions, invalid position values (other than `0`, `1` or `.`), etc.

 ## Exercise 3

 1. Create a new class `Game` that sets up a board (you can use one of the examples below).
-2. Use the BinairoSolver with each horizontal and vertical line until no more empty space can be filled.
+2. Use the BinairoSolver with each row and column until no more empty space can be filled; avoid infinite loops.
-3. Make sure the output of the BinairoSolver is written back to the board.
+3. Make sure the output of the BinairoSolver is written back to appropriate row or column on the board.
 4. Have the ability to print the board.

 Example boards: